These regulations enter into force on 1 January 2017.

-When a student is removed from an examination or other assessment session due to disturbing, the instructor must notify the dean of the school or director of the independent institute in question of the matter in writing.
+When a student is removed from an examination or other assessment session due to disturbing, the instructor must notify the dean of the faculty or director of the independent institute in question of the matter in writing.

 In addition, the provisions of section 45 of the Universities Act on disciplinary actions are applied.

 The assessment of student’s work is based on the learning outcomes determined in the curriculum and teaching schedule, as well as on course-specific criteria.

 Students are entitled to information on the application of the assessment criteria to their assessed work.
 Students must be scheduled an opportunity to see the assessed work without delay.
 It must be ensured that students have the opportunity to receive feedback on their assessed work.

 Completed course units, study modules and theses included in a Bachelor’s or Master's degree are assessed on a pass/fail basis.
 A passed course is awarded a grade, unless there is a justified reason for not doing so.

 Grades are given on a five-point scale.
 The grades are:

 1 (= sufficient), 2 (= satisfactory), 3 (= good), 4 (= very good) and 5 (= excellent).

 To be awarded a pass grade (PASS or 1), students must demonstrate skills that enable them to continue studies on their degree programme in accordance with the curriculum.
 The learning outcomes determined in the curricula describe skills that apply to grade 4 (very good).